KawemeKowa/Recoil-Basics/README.md

-# BasicReactQuery
+# Recoil
-Demonstration on how to use react query for fetching server state in React application
+Demonstration on how recoil for state management in react